-Conflict with any County Code regulation adopted for the purpose of avoiding or mitigating an environmental effect?

-The proposed project does not conflict with any regulations adopted for the purpose of avoiding or mitigating an environmental effect.

-3. Physically divide an established community?
-X

-The project will not include any element that will physically divide an established community.
+2. Conflict with any County Code regulation adopted for the purpose of avoiding or mitigating an environmental effect? proposed project does not conflict with any regulations adopted for the purposing or mitigating an environmental effect. se of 3.
+Physically divide an 'established community?
+XX - project will not include any element that will physically divide an established munity.
 4. Have a potentially significant growth inducing effect, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?

-The proposed permit amendment will not extend the mine of increase its capacity
+The p proposed permit amendment will not extend the mine or increase its capacity · .
 5. Displace substantial numbers of people, or amount of existing housing, necessitating the construction of replacement housing elsewhere?
+X